SquadFM/Squad-Field-Manual/README.md

 - Fireteam Leads can also place fortification structures.
 - For each FOB you will most likely build a HAB and an ammo box.
 The radio, as mentioned above, does not need to be built.
 - You can help other squadmates to build a structure.
 More shovels build faster.
-- Make sure you're standing OUTSIDE the deployable or your team mates will bury inside it.
+- Make sure you're standing OUTSIDE the deployable or your teammates will bury you inside it.
 You will be alive, but you won't be able to go anywhere.
 - If you see enemy structures you can remove them with your shovel.
 Approach the structure and use your right mouse button.

 [Back to top](#content)